nils-matthaei/ModelBasedSW_project/README.md

 func(yield func(K, V) bool)
 ```
-In Go, a function of one of these types, is called a _push iterator_.
-This is the default kind of iterator and therefore also often just called iterator.
-There is, however, also another kind of iterator called the _pull iterator_.
+In Go, a function of one of these types, is called a _push Iterator_.
+This is the default kind of Iterator and therefore also often just called Iterator.
+There is, however, also another kind of Iterator called the _pull Iterator_.

 ### 3.1 Push Iterators
-A push iterator is a function that "pushes" values to a provided yield function, one at a time.
-When ranging over a push iterator, the Go runtime repeatedly calls the iterator, which in turn invokes the yield function for each element in the collection.
-This allows the iterator to control the flow of elements, sending each value to the yield function until there are no more elements or the yield function signals to stop.
+A push Iterator is a function that "pushes" values to a provided yield function, one at a time.
+When ranging over a push Iterator, the Go runtime repeatedly calls the Iterator, which in turn invokes the yield function for each element in the collection.
+This allows the Iterator to control the flow of elements, sending each value to the yield function until there are no more elements or the yield function signals to stop.

-To implement iterators, Go 1.23 introduced a new standard library package called _iter_.
+To implement Iterators, Go 1.23 introduced a new standard library package called _iter_.
 This package defines the types `Seq` and `Seq2`.
-These are names for two of the iterator function types:
+These are names for two of the Iterator function types:

 ```Go
 package iter